pixelsdb/pixels/README.md

 By now, Pixels has been installed in the EC2 instance.
 The aforementioned instructions should also work in other kinds of VMs or physical servers.

-Use the script `stop-pixels.sh` to stop Pixels when needed.
+Run the script `$PIXELS_HOME/sbin/stop-pixels.sh` to stop Pixels when needed.
+If pixels-cache is used, also run the `$PIXELS_HOME/sbin/unpin-cache.sh` to release the memory that is pinned by the cache.

 ## TPC-H Evaluation

+After starting Pixels and Presto, we can evaluate the performance of Pixels using TPC-H.

 ### Prepare TPC-H